mistydemeo/tigerbrew/Library/Homebrew/manpages/brew.1.md

 ## COMMANDS

   * `audit` [<formulae>]:
-    Check <formulae> for Homebrew coding style violations.
+    Check <formulae> for Tigerbrew coding style violations.
 This should be run before submitting a new formula.

     If no <formulae> are provided, all of them are checked.